toasterparty/metroid-prime-plandomizer/README.md

 - `"white"` - Ice Beam
 - `"red"` - Plasma Beam
 - `"default"` - The door will be unpatched (remain vanilla color for that location)
+- `"missile"` - Missile door (different than a missile lock)
+- `"bomb"` - Morph Ball Bombs
+- `"charge"` - Charge Beam
+- `"power_bomb"` - Power Bombs
+- `"super"` - Super Missile
+- `"wavebuster"` - Wave Beam Charge Combo
+- `"icespreader"` - Ice Beam Charge Combo
+- `"flamethrower"` - Plasma Beam Charge Combo
+- `"disabled"` - Nothing opens this door (Technically Phazon beam can open if you can find a way to hack it in)
-- `"random"` - The door's color will be randomly chosen using the provided `"seed"` value and the provided `"door_weights"`.
+- `"random"` - The door's color will be randomly chosen using the provided `"seed"` value and the provided `"door_weights"` (does not pick from custom door types).

 Note that doors are represented as an array of door for each room starting with index 0, 1, 2 etc...
-To figure out what index in the room array a specific door use the annotated game maps provided [here](https://github.com/blakespangenberg/metroid-prime-plandomizer/blob/main/maps/readme.md), or in the `maps` directory.
+To figure out what index in the room array a specific door use the annotated game maps provided [here](https://github.com/blakespangenberg/metroid-prime-plandomizer/blob/main/doc/maps/readme.md), or in the `maps` directory.
 For example if a room's doors are `["blue","white","red"]`, then door:0 will be blue, door:1 will be white and door:2 would be red on the map.

 5. Set the item layout, elevator layout and starting room by providing a custom `"layout_string"`.
 The best way to make a layout string is using [Syncathetic's web tool](https://aprilwade.github.io/randomprime/editor.html).
 Note that you can paste in an existing layout string to parse and edit it, as opposed to having to start from scratch each time you open the web page.
 Note that you can place as many artifacts into the world as you would like, including 0.
 The artifact temple will open when no artifacts remain to be collected.

 # Known Issues
-- Doors that connect rooms vertically (like under the statue in Hall of the Elders) cannot be changed from their default color.
+- Doors that connect rooms vertically (like under the statue in Hall of the Elders) cannot be changed from their default color
+- Randomly picked doors cannot be custom door types
+- No completion logic for randomly picked doors

 # Build